-Schedule 2 of the Companies Act 2013 provides a model for calculating depreciation.
+Schedule 2 of Companies Act 2013 provides a model for calculating depreciation.
 Depreciation means the reduction in the value of a company’s assets over time due to wear and tear, obsolescence, or other factors.
-Schedule 2 of the Companies Act, 2013 mentions the useful life of assets, which means how long an asset will last and whether it will be functional and useful for the company.
+Schedule 2 of Companies Act 2013 mentions the useful life of assets, which means how long an asset will last and whether it will be functional and useful for the company.
 This helps companies in calculating how much value and assets they lose in one year, which is an important factor of financial reporting.

-Schedule 2 of the Companies Act 2013: Overview
+Schedule 2 of Companies Act 2013: Overview

-Part A of the Schedules of the Companies Act 2013 explains that depreciation is the systematic allocation of an asset’s depreciable amount over its useful life, which refers to the period the asset is expected to be usable or productive.
+Part A of Schedule 2 of Companies Act 2013 explains that depreciation is the systematic allocation of an asset’s depreciable amount over its useful life, which refers to the period the asset is expected to be usable or productive.
 It also clarifies that depreciation includes amortization.
 For certain companies following prescribed accounting standards, the useful life and residual value of assets should align with those mentioned in Part C unless deviations are justified and disclosed.
 Other companies must adhere to the prescribed useful life and residual value limits.

 Part B states that if a Regulatory Authority or the Central Government specifies the useful life or residual value of an asset, those values must be used, even if they differ from the schedule.